FNSS ACV-15

 ACV-15 is the designation of an amphibious Infantry fighting vehicle family developed by the Turkish defense company FNSS Savunma Sistemleri A.Ş.
 This vehicle is also manufactured by DRB-HICOM Defence Technologies (DefTech) in Malaysia.
 The design is an attempt to combine the capabilities of an infantry fighting vehicle (IFV) and an armoured personnel carrier (APC).
-The ACV-15 is based on the American Advanced Infantry Fighting Vehicle, which in turn is based on the American M113A1 armored personnel carrier.
+The ACV-15 is based on the Dutch YPR-765, a derivative of American Advanced Infantry Fighting Vehicle, which in turn is a further development of the M113A1 armored personnel carrier.